Solzen33/solana-casino-smart-contract/README.md

 **Built with ❤️ on Solana**

 *This project is for educational and development purposes.
 Please ensure compliance with local gambling regulations before deploying to production.*

+### Next Steps After Updating
+1. Update GitHub repo settings: Add a concise description, topics, and a website (if you have a demo).
+2. Commit and push the README.
+3. Share on X: "Updated my Solana jackpot smart contract README!
+Now optimized for provably fair blockchain gaming. #Solana #CryptoCasino #BlockchainGaming [link]".
+4. Monitor: Use Google Search Console (if linked) or search "site:github.com/yourusername" to check indexing.
+For Grok, test by asking me about "Solana jackpot smart contract".

+This should improve rankings over time as crawlers re-index.
+If you need more tweaks, share details! 🚀